 It’s a good idea for you to have copies of everything that’s in your child’s official school records.
 In fact, there’s a federal law called Family Educational Rights and Privacy Act (FERPA) that gives you rights around your child’s educational records, including the right to see and photocopy them all.

 Not every school uses the same organization system, so ask your school administrators how their system is set up.
 Here are common groups of records kept by schools.

 Cumulative file: This may be little more than a profile card with personal identification data, standardized test scores and report cards.

 Confidential file: This is often kept in the school district’s central administrative office, where the special education program offices are located.
 The file typically includes:

-Compliance file: This file shows that the school system has met the timelines, notification and consent regulations required by federal law.
+Compliance file: This file shows that the school system has met the regulations for timelines, notification and consent required by federal law.
 The records in this may include:

 Discipline file: This may include notes about behavior and discipline issues that involve long-term suspension or expulsion.
 If a student has a behavior intervention plan (BIP), it may be filed here.

 Attendance file: This contains a record of a student’s school attendance.
 It might also include notes from parents regarding excused absences.

 It’s important to set up an organization system that works for you.
 Learn how to make an IEP binder to keep things organized.
 If your child doesn’t have an IEP, you can still use a three-ring binder system to keep things sorted.
 You can use this IEP binder checklist to keep track of your documents.
 (It may be helpful even if your child doesn’t have an IEP.)

 Next, start keeping what the school sends home and request a copy of your child’s school records.
 Err on the side of saving more documents than you think you might need to keep.
 You can always reevaluate them later.